 Women play multifaceted roles for the welfare of the families, communities and the nation.
-Women Empowerment refers to increasing and improving the social, economic, political and legal strength of the women, to ensure equal-right to women, and to make them confident enough to claim their rights.
-SHG formation webbed with micro finance proves to be the India's greatest victory in achieving women empowerment.
-Self-Help Group (SHG) is a small association of village people, a village-based financial intermediary committee usually composed of 10-20 local women or men preferably from the same socio-economic background.
+Women Empowerment refers to increasing and improving the social, economic, political and legal strength of the women, to ensure equal rights to women, and to make them confident enough to claim their rights.
+SHG formation webbed with microfinance proves to be India's greatest victory in achieving women empowerment.
+Self Help Group (SHG) is a small association of village people, a village-based financial intermediary committee usually composed of 10-12 local women or men preferably from the same socio-economic background.
 They join together for the purpose of solving their common problems.
 The SHG promotes small savings among its members and the savings are kept with a bank.
-These SHGs are linked to banks for the delivery of micro-credit.
+These SHGs are linked to banks for the delivery of microcredit.
 Mainly the SHG members are women.
-SHGs have benefitted its members in many ways like income, employment opportunities for the women and also have enhanced the equality of women as participants, decision-makers and benefits in the democratic, economic, social and cultural spheres of life.
-NAF Centre For Rural Development has more than 1500 community based institutions such as Farmers Clubs, Self Help Groups (SHG), Farmers Interest Groups (FIG) etc. Many of them have taken up both farm based as well as non-farm based livelihood activities for income generation.
-NAF has developed need based demand-driven training and capacity development programmes with new modalities and technologies, providing lifelong opportunities for rural people and creating a culture of "sustainability" by bringing massive behavioral transformation among the farming and rural community.
+SHGs have benefitted its members in many ways like income. employment opportunities for the women and also have enhanced the equality of women as participants, decision-makers and benefits in the democratic, economic, social and cultural spheres of life.
+NAF Centre for Rural Development has more than 1500 community-based institutions such as Farmers Clubs, Self Help Groups (SHG), Farmers Interest Groups (FIGs), etc. Many of them have taken up both farm-based as well as nonfarm based livelihood activities for income generation.
+NAF has developed need-based demand-driven training and capacity development programs with new modalities and technologies, providing lifelong opportunities for rural people and creating a culture of "sustainability" by bringing massive behavioral transformation among the farming and rural community.

-- To train on forming and nurturing small, homogeneous, participatory self help group (SHG) - To train on how to identify and analyze the problems women face in perspective of their social and economic environment. - To provide exposure on how micro finance and SHG movement enhanced the women livelihood in Tamilnadu - To train on the working mechanism of SHG and the objectives of SHG in empowering women - 5.
-To train on the concept of Farmers Producer Organization (FPO) and its organizational structure - 6.
-To train on the concept of role of women in agriculture
+- To train on forming and nurturing small, homogenous, participatory selfhelp group (SHG) - 2.
+To train on how to identify and analyze the problems women face in perspective of their social and economic environment - 3.
+To provide exposure to how microfinance and SHG movement enhanced the women's livelihood in Tamil Nadu - 4.
+To train on the working mechanism of SHG and the objectives of SHG in empowering women - To train on the concept of Farmers Producer Organization (FPO) and its organizational structure - 6.
+To train on the concept of the role of women in agriculture

 - 1. Visit to well functioning SHGs

-- Visit to SHG promoted business entities in Thiruvallur District and Kanchipuram District - Bakery unit, Agri Implements - Custom Hiring Center, Export Garment unit, Greens Cultivation, Power Loom unit
+- Visit to SHG promoted business entities in Thriuvallur District and Kanchipuram District- Bakery unit, Agri Implements- Custom Hiring Centre, Export Garment Unit, Greens Cultivation, Power Loom Unit.

 - 3. Visit to a Farmer Producer Organization

-- Understanding of structure of SHG, its organization, functioning and financial sustainability - Encouragement of savings habit, self help among group - Awareness on self-employment, entrepreneurial development and well-being of women. - 4.
-Awareness on role of women in agriculture - 5.
-Awareness on FPO concept and its success
+- 1. Understanding of the structure of SHG, its organization, functioning, and financial sustainability - 2.
+Encouragement of savings habits, self-help among the group - 3.
+Awareness of self-employment, entrepreneurial development and well-being of women - 4.
+Awareness of the role of women in agriculture - 5.
+Awareness of the FPO concept and its success